IVData/inav-infini-pan/README.md

 Infini-pan (tm) uses a stepper motor to allow continuous rotation.
 This code translates an SBUS signal from iNav into steps for the stepper driver.
 It translates a stick position on your transmitter into a rate of rotation of the motor.

+You will need to install the "Bolder Flight Systems SBUS" Arduino library.

 # iNav 3.0+ required.

 # Disclaimers